TrellixVulnTeam/swahilipython_SCMU/Doc/library/pathlib.rst

 .. class:: Path(*pathsegments)

-   A subclass of :class:`PurePath`, this class represents concrete paths of the system's path flavour (instantiating it creates either a :class:`PosixPath` or a :class:`WindowsPath`)::
+   A subkundi of :class:`PurePath`, this kundi represents concrete paths of the system's path flavour (instantiating it creates either a :class:`PosixPath` or a :class:`WindowsPath`)::